orbit-firmware/orbit/docs/actions/layers.md

 | Set Layer | `sl(layer, [modifier_mask])` | Switches to the layer when pressed |
 | Set Default Layer | `sbl(layer, [modifier_mask])` | Sets the [base layer](#base-layer). <br> This might be used to switch from QWERTY to DVORAK layout etc.  |

+## Legend

 #### Modifier Mask
+This is an [optional](/actions#optional-parameters) parameter.
-You can optionally pass a `modifier mask` that has to be present for the layer action to execute.
+You can pass a `modifier mask` that has to be present for the layer action to execute.
 A list of masks can be found [here](/actions/modifiers#masks).